Aahil13/The-JS-Guide/docs/DOM-manipulation.md

    var elements = document.getElementsByClassName("myClassName");
    ```

-3. `getElementsByTagName():` Allows you select elements by their tag name.
+3. `getElementsByTagName():` You can select elements by their tag name.

    ```javascript
    var elements = document.getElementsByTagName("div");